Chapter 14

 Let us notice the following verses,

 32(b) … This part of Jesus’ conversation with Peter gives us a clue as to why there may be times God will allow us to go through hard times.
 Specifically, this attack that Peter was going to go through was allowed so that Peter’s faith would be strengthened and purified.
 Thus, God was using the hatred of Satan for the benefit of Peter.
-Consequently, Jesus tells Peter that when he, Peter, recovers from the attack and returns to Jesus, he should go and strengthen the rest of the believers.
+Consequently, Jesus told Peter that when he, Peter, recovers from the attack and returns to Him, he should go and strengthen the rest of the believers.

 Romans 8:34